Healthcare Management vs. Healthcare Administration

 - Societal and cultural context

 Once you have developed the skills to work as an administrator, there are a variety of organizations you can work for.
 Clayton said these include hospitals, physician practices, mental health organizations, rehabilitation centers, federally qualified health centers, health insurance providers, hospice services, ambulatory care and nursing homes.
-Dig deeper into these organizations to realize just what that entails: the oversight of admissions, emergency services, surgical services, patient financial services, laboratory services, rehabilitation services, pharmacy and wellness, Clayton said.
+Dig deeper into these organizations to realize just what that entails: the oversight of admission, emergency services, surgical services, patient financial services, laboratory services, rehabilitation services, pharmacy and wellness, Clayton said.

 Once you’ve had an introduction to healthcare administration, you may want to take your career further.
 An MS in Healthcare Administration may help you advance into higher-level management roles – but it could also open different doors for you.